Tipping on Amtrak Trains

 Amtrak Superliner roomette seat

-Before we go too far, you should know that Amtrak does not set a protocol for tipping or offer a tip option like on cruises.
-Passengers developed the protocol over the years, and this article is about collecting their thoughts.
-As always, some may disagree on either side of the tropic.
+Before we go too far, you should know that Amtrak does not set a protocol for tipping or offer a tip option like they do on cruises.

-If you are financially unable to tip, a sincere thank you and letting Amtrak know what a great job that employee did is appreciated.
+If you are financially unable to tip, a sincere thank you and letting Amtrak know what a great job that employee did are appreciated.
 The link is at the bottom of the page.
-Don’t feel bad if that is your case.
-A treat from the cafe car could be an excellent and affordable gesture.
+Don’t feel bad if that is the case.
+A treat from the café car could be an excellent and affordable gesture.

 Tipping On Amtrak: When To Do It